 Brother, Son, Friend...MISSISSIPPIAN.

-PROVEN LEADERSHIP DELIVERING RESULTS FOR OUR COMMUNITY
+PROVEN LEADERSHIP DELIVERING RESULTS FOR OUR STATE

 Dan Eubanks is a 35 year resident of DeSoto County.
 He is a Pastor, Businessman, Husband, and Father.
 On January 7th, 2020, Dan was sworn in for a second term as Mississippi's State Representative for District 25.